hjwp/marriage-figaro-norway/act4.md

 dee venir a cercarmi,
 incominciam.

-> One is hiding listening,
+> One is hiding,
+> listening, the other
-> the other is on his way,
+> is on his way.
-> let's start.
+> Let's start.

     En har gjemt seg for å lytte,
     den andre er på vei.